jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 7. Select `No, I'm not using them` for Are you using Google App Engine or Google Compute Engine? (unless you are)

-8. Click the button `What credentials do I neeed?`
+8. Click the button `What credentials do I need?`

 9. Enter a service account name (`statamic` for example)